Yak-Shavers-Guild/site/infra/css/style.md

 Further, there is no background anymore: the centered text is now the entire content rendered.
 (This is idiomatic 12-8-4 convention.)

+The KaTeX equations, if "too wide", will break mobile rendering.
+We therefore change the overflow behaviour to avoid this.

 ```css
 @media only screen and (max-width: 599px) {
     body {